sumcumo/imagemin-merlin/README.md

 }
 ```

+To ensure that _all_ GIFs, JPGs and PNGs have at least been optimized once, it’s recommended to run Merlin manually right after installation: `npm run imagemin`.

-(There’s a `--folder` option that allows to set a particular folder for compression, different from the project root.
+There’s a `--folder` option that allows to set a particular folder for compression, different from the project root.
 For example, `npm run imagemin -- --folder=static`.
-The `node_modules` folder is ignored by default.)
+The `node_modules` folder is ignored by default.

-To ensure that _all_ GIFs, JPGs and PNGs have at least been optimized once, it’s recommended to run Merlin manually one time after installation: `npm run imagemin`.
+`--dry` is an optional parameter to run Merlin in “dry mode.”
+All changed files can then be inspected under `/tmp/imagemin-merlin`.

+### 2b) Set up automatic optimization

-For _automated use_ Merlin should then be triggered through [Git-Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) or a related tool like [Husky](https://github.com/typicode/husky) (`npm i -D husky`), for example on `pre-commit`.
+For automated use Merlin should then be triggered through [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) or a related tool like [Husky](https://github.com/typicode/husky) (`npm i -D husky`), for example on `pre-commit`.
 For that, using Husky as an example, the following may be added to package.json (main level):

 ```json
 "husky": {